Endocrine Dysfunction in Anorexia Nervosa Patients

 In Females

-In female patients with anorexia nervosa, not only does reduced GnRH cause decreased production of estrogen from the ovaries but there is less peripheral production of estrogen from the normally present androgens (male sex hormones)—enzymes that convert androgens to estrogen are present in fat cells, which are severely depleted due to the extreme weight loss.
+In female patients with anorexia nervosa, not only does reduced GnRH cause decreased production of estrogen from the ovaries, but there is less peripheral production of estrogen from the normally present circulating androgens (male sex hormones).
+Adipocytes, or fat cells, contain enzymes that help to convert the androgens to estrogen but these adipocytes are severely depleted due to the extreme weight loss.
 Ovulation also fails to occur as a certain amount of estrogen is required for the LH surge that results in the release of the oocyte (egg).

-Amenorrhea, primary and secondary, is a common characteristic of women and girls with anorexia, even early into their disorder.This can also cause infertility and problems conceiving in women while the disease is active.1
+Amenorrhea, primary and secondary, is a common characteristic of women and girls with anorexia, even early into their disorder.This can also cause infertility and problems conceiving in women while the disease is active.

 In Males

-Excessive exercise, particularly when it occurs alongside prolonged calorie restriction can cause a disruption in the male gonadal axis.
-Diminished LH fails to stimulate Leydig cells in the testes to produce testosterone, causing low testosterone levels, lowered sex drive and reduced sexual function.4,5
+Prolonged calorie restriction can cause a disruption in the male gonadal axis as well.
+Diminished LH fails to stimulate Leydig cells in the testes to produce testosterone, causing low testosterone levels, lowered sex drive and reduced sexual function.

 Growth Hormone

 Severe malnutrition can alter secretion of growth hormone (GH) and insulin-like growth factor (IGF-1).
-GH levels are increased, while levels of IGF-1 are decreased in patients with anorexia, indicative of a state of GH resistance an reduced physiologic effects of this hormone.
-IGF-1 is important for growth and metabolism .
-Long-term inability of this hormone to act appropriately may cause permanently reduced growth and stature.1,2
+GH levels are increased, and levels of IGF-1 are decreased in patients with anorexia, indicative of a state of GH resistance and reduced physiologic effects of this hormone.
+Most of the effects of GH are mediated through IGF-1, which is an anabolic hormone having many effects on metabolism .
+Long-term inability of this hormone to act appropriately may cause permanently reduced growth and stature.

 Cortisol